maruloop/HogeFO/README.md

 1. Compile this source
 2. HogeFO.dll and plugin.txt into your voicebank
 3. Open your voicebank in UTAU and click "setup" button
+4. Check hoge.txt in your voicebank

+## Attention
+UTAU works only CRLF(line feed code)

 ## UTAU Version